yvcardenas/cse15l-lab-reports/LabReport3.md

 /Users/ycardenas/docsearch/technical/911report/chapter-1.txt
 ```
 <br> __Command-Line Option 4:"-not"__
 <br>1.
-The first example for the 'mtime' option .
-This is useful because
+The first example for the '-not' option is the name 'biomed'.
+In this case the command finds all the directories that do NOT have 'biomed' in its name.
+This is useful because sometimes we want to exclude a specific folder.
 <br>Command:
 ```
 $ find /Users/ycardenas/docsearch/technical -type d -not -name "biomed"